 Shifting dead stock is great, too.
 For Christmas, you can bundle stock together to get rid of unpopular stock.
-Why not give the gift of giving and donate excess stock to appropriate charities or use in a charity raffle hamper?
+Why not give the gift of giving and donate excess stock to appropriate charities or use it in a charity raffle hamper?

-Reviewing your business plan in the holiday season
+Reviewing your business plan

 In the midst of the holiday season – it’s beneficial to review your current and future business model.
 Keep track of every receipt, invoice, order and budget.

 This will equip you with the tools and knowledge to review and optimise your business model for the future.

 If business is slow over Christmas, why not take a well-deserved break?